 In the 1730s, the English settled in what are the present-day counties of Williamsburg, Orangeburg, Calhoun, Kershaw, and Aiken.
-In the 1740s, they progressed to what are the present-day counties of Florence, Marion, Dillon, Darlington, Marlbor, Chesterfield, Hampton, Sumter, Lexington, Richland, Abbeville, and Union.
+In the 1740s, they progressed to what are the present-day counties of Florence, Marion, Dillon, Darlington, Marlboro, Chesterfield, Hampton, Sumter, Lexington, Richland, Abbeville, and Union.

 During the 1750s, the English made their way to what are present-day Lancaster, Chester, and York counties in the northern part of the colony, more than 140 miles from the Atlantic coastline.
 In the midlands, they went to what are present-day Lee and Clarendon counties.
 They also made it to what are present-day backcountry counties of Newberry, Laurens, and Greenwood.
-Not sure if they made it to Spartanburg of Edgefield counties by the 1750s, but the Scots-Irish did, so it is likely.
+Not sure if they made it to Spartanburg of Edgefield counties by the 1750s, but the Scots-Irish did, so it is very likely.